The photographers, left to right: Abi Ramsey, Kris Faulkner, Matt Shields, Mandy Left

 You might remember earlier this year I asked you to nominate a Legend of Morley – someone who has made a real difference to our community, whether through their work, their passion, or their dedication to others.
 From those nominations, 10 incredible Legends were chosen and celebrated with a special photoshoot, culminating in an exhibition at Crank Studios in August.

-In this article, I’m excited to introduce you to the first five Legends (presented in alphabetical order, by first name, – not by how legendary they are!).
-Each one has their own inspiring story, and together they show the strength, heart, and spirit that makes Morley such a special place.
+Each one has their own inspiring story, and together they show the strength, heart, and spirit that makes Morley such a special place

 carl the cobbler